WeiguoMa/Quantum-C-EM/Noisy quantum circuit with MPDO/readme.md

 Package I used is TensorNetwork, which is a python package for tensornetwork calculations from [google](https://github.com/google/TensorNetwork).
 This package gets multiple backends like Jax, Pytorch, Tensorflow, Numpy, etc. However, this package is in alpha version, and stopped updating since 2021.
-I adopt backend as pytorch with setting,
+I adopt backend as pytorch with setting
     ```
     tensornetwork.set_default_backend("pytorch")
     ```